-1: NeDNR CREP Program Staff Labor & Expenses - The Nebraska Department of Natural Resources administers and coordinates the CREP program.
+1: NeDNR CREP Program Staff Labor & Expenses - The Nebraska Department of Natural Resources (NeDNR) administers and coordinates the CREP program.
 It provides the coordinator, support staff, field operations and associated expenses.
 Processing water use contracts, coordinating and collaborating with state and local Farm Service Agency professionals, local natural resources districts and irrigation districts are some of the activities undertaken in this role.
 They work for and directly with the agricultural producers to implement advise and complete contract applications.
-The CREP Steering Committee is organized and convened by the Department in collaboration with the State FSA Office.
-The Department of Natural Resources reimburses 50% of the cost of vegetative cover to establish the approved practice(s) under contract. - \$45,651
+The CREP Steering Committee is organized and convened by the NeDNR in collaboration with the State FSA Office.
+The NeDNR reimburses 50% of the cost of vegetative cover to establish the approved practice(s) under contract. - \$155,227